 We’re going on an adventure!

 I’d hear my mom shout with excitement as she’d surprise us kids with another new outing.
 Many of my childhood adventures would be local excursions, but of course there were those week long trips to the mountains of central Pennsylvania.
-It was here where my mom and dad, through sweat and blood, built a getaway cabin or as they called it, “The Shack”, over the course of 20 years.
-It was back-breaking work but we were all proud of what they had carved out for the family.
+It was here where my mom and dad, through sweat and grit, built a getaway cabin or as they called it, “The Shack”.
+They worked on this project for over the course of 20 years.
+The work was back-breaking, but we were all proud of what they had carved out for the family.

 It started with a Globe